 Subscriptions are best when you need to design regularly.
 They are like having an in-house designer but cheaper.
 On the other hand, the on-demand option is better when you don’t need designs regularly.

-When you have a defined budget and know what kind of design you need and how often, the next step is to find the right graphic designer or agency.
-The most important thing is to look at previous work and see if it’s up to your standards.
+When you have a defined budget and know what design you need and how often, the next step is finding the right graphic designer or agency.
+It’s important to look at previous work and see if it’s up to your standards, and to ask for referrals from people you trust.
+You can also read reviews of graphic design services, or reach out to agencies for a free trial or demo to get a better understanding of their work and services.

 Step 4: Communicate your vision.